 Feeding Manatees at Playa del Carmen, Mexico

-In Mexico, there are loads of places to visit manatees.
+In Mexico, there are loads of places to visit manatees should you decide to leave the comfort of your beach sunshade.
 However, Xel-Há Park near Playa del Carmen offers a unique opportunity to engage with them.
 The park has a rescue and conservation programme dedicated to manatees and they run an educational tour that includes feeding them.
-It's one of the few places I'm aware of that that offers a structured opportunity to learn more about manatees and raises awareness of their vulnerable status.
+It’s one of the few places I’m aware of that that offers a structured opportunity to learn more about manatees and raises awareness of their vulnerable status.

 The manatee experience at the park costs an extra $69 on top of the entrance fee.
 You can feed, touch, and even hug manatees, and photo and video services are available.
 The tours are offered four times a day and booking in advance is recommended.